 What is the ratio of adult:students?

 In research of forest school settings throughout Europe and with the National Regulations in mind The Nature School Inc has decided that a ratio of 1 adult to 5 children is a safe and appropriate ratio for the programs.
-Each program with children 3 – 6 years old will not exceed 14 children.
-This means there will always be at least 2 qualified educators on site as well as one volunteer (please note all volunteers have a working with children check).
+Each program with children 3 – 6 years old will not exceed 15 children.
+This means there will always be at least 2 qualified educators on site.

 The School Holiday Programs accept children aged up to 12 years old.
 The ratio in this instance will be 1 adult to 7 children.

 Isn't it dangerous?

 Learning how to manage risk is essential in early childhood.
 As Sara Knight describes in her book Risk & Adventure in Early Years Outdoor Play: Learning from Forest Schools – “An uneven surface or sand and mud are a challenge and a risky situation for children that are learning how to walk.
 However, if children only learn how to walk on even, concrete or carpet surfaces, when they are eventually faced with an uneven surface they might be unwillingly put in danger as they do not know how to use the space or how to walk.”
 At The Nature School the aim is to feed children’s innate need for risk with reasonable risk in order to prevent them finding greater unmanaged risks for themselves.